vihaannnn/City-Segmentation-Inpainting/README.md

 ## Scripts

 ### Naïve model
-in the [Naïve model](Naïve_CV.py) there are very simple functions for converting to greyscale, segmenting by a set amount and then reconstructing the image.
+in the [Naïve model](scripts-final/Naive.py) there are very simple functions for converting to greyscale, segmenting by a set amount and then reconstructing the image.
 An example of usage is given in the 'Example use' function.

 ### Classical model

-In the [Classical model](Class_ML_CV.py) there is extensive functions for testing and evaluation of the segmentation technique.
+In the [Classical model](scripts-final/ML.py) there is extensive functions for testing and evaluation of the segmentation technique.
 A demonstration of these evaluation techniques is shown in the eval_on_dataset function.
 The segment_Kmeans function provides the core functionality for the segmentation, it should be passed an image and returns the segmented version.

+### Deep Learning model

+The [Deep Learning Model](scripts-final/Deep-Learning.py) model is a U-Net model trained from scratch, the training code for this is included in this script.
+This is by far our most accurate model.

 ## Setup and running of the main model